How to Install LAMP on Google Cloud Server

 Once you installed all required packages, you should be able to access the LAMP stack from your browser by browsing to the server hostname or IP address.

-Below is a detailed post and help installing the LAMP stack on Ubuntu Linux.
+Below is a detailed post to help you install the LAMP stack on Ubuntu Linux.
 Use this link to learn more about LAMP.

 How to install LAMP on Ubuntu Linux